 - Fewer behavioral problems

 - Decreased risk of ADHD, autism and cerebral palsy

-Bottom Line: Getting enough omega-3s during pregnancy and early life is crucial for the development of the child.
-Deficiency is linked to low intelligence, poor eyesight and an increased risk of several health problems.
+Summary Getting enough omega-3s during pregnancy and early life is crucial for your child’s development.
+Supplementing is linked to higher intelligence and a lower risk of several diseases.